WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 >
 > ***Cunning Action.*** On each of its turns, the infiltrator can use a bonus action to take the Dash, Disengage, or Hide action.
 >
-> ***Sneak Attack (1/Turn).*** The infiltrator deals an extra 7 (2d6) damage when it hit s a target with a weapon attack and has advantage on the attack roll , or when the target is within 5 feet of an ally of the infiltrator that isn't incapacitated and the spy doesn't have disadvantage on the attack roll.
+> ***Sneak Attack (1/Turn).*** The infiltrator deals an extra 7 (2d6) damage when it hit s a target with a weapon attack and has advantage on the attack roll , or when the target is within 5 feet of an ally of the infiltrator that isn't incap&shy;acitated and the infiltrator doesn't have disadvantage on the attack roll.
 >
 > ***Shadowstep (1/Day).*** The infiltrator can use a bonus action to teleport up to 30 feet to an unoccupied space within 5 feet of another creature that it can see.
 If the infiltrator hits the targeted creature with an attack, on the same turn, it is surrounded by entangling shadows and its movement speed is halved until the start of your next turn.